mmarsole/Mountain-Image-Classifcation/README.md

 ## Simple summary:

-The Goal of this project was to train a CNN model to recognitize Mountains from imagery at the pixel level (segmantic segmentation).
+The Goal of this project was to train a CNN model to recognize Mountains from imagery at the pixel level (segmantic segmentation).

 ## File summary